TumCucTom/factlet/README.md

 # Factlet

-A minimalistic iOS app that displays general knowledge factlets on your home screen and lock screen.
+A minimalistic iOS app that displays general knowledge factlets on your home screen, lock screen, and via notifications.

 ## Features

+- **Notifications** - Receive factlets as push notifications at your chosen frequency
 - **Transparent Widget** - Widgets have transparent backgrounds to blend with your wallpaper
 - **Light/Dark Text** - Choose white or black text to match your wallpaper
 - **Topic Filtering** - Filter factlets by category (Science, History, Nature, etc.)